GridGain-Demos/gridgain-technology-primer/core/README.md

 Welcome to the GridGain Acceleration Workshop!
 GridGain is an in-memory storage and computing platform that accelerates applications by providing in-memory distributed caching as well as processing, plus provides ACID transactions.
 This repository provides a practical introduction to GridGain, designed to help you explore its potential for enhancing application performance and scalability.
 Our goal is to demonstrate how GridGain can be effectively used in your project.
 This workshop, structured for both guided demonstrations and independent exploration, will walk you through key concepts and hands-on examples, allowing you to experience and apply GridGain's capabilities.

 You might come across the names GridGain and Apache Ignite interchangeably.
 The GridGain platform is built on Apache Ignite.
 The source code for Apache Ignite was originally contributed to the Apache Software Foundation by GridGain Systems.
-We will use the Community Edtion(CE) of GridGain 8.9 platform in this workshop.
+We will use the Community Edition(CE) of GridGain 8.9 platform in this workshop.
 The GridGain Community Edition is a source-available version of Apache Ignite which includes patches and updates not yet included in Ignite.

 ## What You'll Learn